 Bukiniczia cabulica is monocarpic but reseeds reliably for future generations.
 It may also multiply by forming offsets if it is not allowed to complete its sexual reproduction cycle.
 The flowers should be cut off as soon as the scape begins to elongate or better still gouged out from the center of the rosette as while still just a meristem to encourage offsetting.
 Rosettes that flower before offsetting are dead.

 Seeds can be sown at any time but are best sown in winter or early spring to benefit from a cold spell in the wet compost to break their dormancy.

-The species is also offered in the trade under the name Dictyolimon macrorrhabdos but that name properly belongs to a different species in the Plumbaginaceae.
+The species is also offered in the trade under Dictyolimon macrorrhabdos, but that name properly belongs to a different Plumbaginaceae species.

-Bukiniczia cabulica would make a good companion plant in a cold-hardy cactus and succulent garden or a rock garden as it is well adapted to growing under the same conditions as most succulent plants.
+Bukiniczia cabulica would make a good companion plant in a cold-hardy cactus and succulent garden or a rock garden.
+It is well adapted to growing under the same conditions as most succulent plants.

 - Back to genus Bukiniczia

 - Plantopedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, or Origin